METEO 3 Lesson 10 Images

 Text description of the the number of weak tornadoes has increased dramatically image.

 The image is a line graph titled "Tornadoes by year since 1950," displaying the annual count of tornadoes in the United States from 1950 to 2016.
-There are three color-coded lines representing different tornado intensities on the Enhanced Fujita Scale: Weak (0-1) in orange, Strong (2-3) in red, and Violent (4-5) in purple.
+There are three color-coded lines representing different tornado intensities on the Enhanced Fujita Scale: Weak (0-1) in orange, Strong (2-3) in red, and Violent (4-5) in magenta.
 The y-axis shows the number of tornadoes ranging from 0 to 1,800, marked in increments of 200, while the x-axis displays years from 1950 to 2016.
 The orange line shows an increase in weak tornadoes, with fluctuations, peaking significantly around 2011.
 The red line indicates a lower and more consistent count of strong tornadoes.
 The purple line shows a relatively stable and low number of violent tornadoes.
 The graph has a dark gray background with grid lines for reference.

 Credit: Ian Livingston / ustornadoes.com